Counting Subgraphs in Degenerate Graphs: Introduction

 Here, $H \cup E$ is the graph obtained from $H$ by adding to it all edges in $E$.
 Hence, $H \cup E$ runs over all supergraphs of $H$.
 The equation \eqref{eq:inj-ind} can be thought of as a relation over the boolean poset of all subsets of $\binom{V(H)}{2} \setminus E(H)$.
 Just like \eqref{eq:hom-inj}, it is well-known that this relation can be inverted using M\"{o}bius inversion (which in this case boils down to the inclusion-exclusion principle, see \cite[Section 5.2.3]{Lovasz}).
 The resulting inverted relation is:

 Equation \eqref{eq:inj-ind_inverted} shows that computing $\inj(H',G)$ for every supergraph $H'$ of $H$ is sufficient for computing $\ind(H,G)$.
 The following lemma states that it is also necessary.
-It also gives a (seemingly weaker but in fact equivalent) necessary and sufficient condition in terms of computing $\hom(H',G)$ for every supergraph $H'$ of $H$.
+The lemma also gives a (seemingly weaker but in fact equivalent) necessary and sufficient condition in terms of computing $\hom(H',G)$ for every supergraph $H'$ of $H$.

 \begin{lemma} For every graph $H$, the following are equivalent. \begin{enumerate} \item $\textsc{ind-cnt}_{H}$ is easy. \item $\textsc{inj-cnt}_{H'}$ is easy for every supergraph $H'$ of $H$. \item $\textsc{hom-cnt}_{H'}$ is easy for every supergraph $H'$ of $H$. \end{enumerate} \end{lemma}